 - the charity Volunteering Matters (formerly known as Community Service Volunteers or CSV).
-This runs summer heritage camps for young people aged 16-25 and full-time volunteer placements for 18-35 year olds, living away from home for 6-12 months.
+This organises a wide range of part-time volunteering opportunities for all ages and full-time volunteer placements for 18-35 year olds, living away from home for 6-12 months.

 - The National Citizen Service, supported by the UK Government, runs spring, summer and autumn programmes for 15-17 year olds.
 They combine living away with some local voluntary work and cost only £50.

 Volunteering – International opportunities

 Generally you will have to be at least 18 to take part in international volunteering programmes.
 Be very careful in choosing your programme ; make sure that it is properly run and actually does some good.
 A good place to start is the International Citizen Service, funded by the UK Government’s Department for International Development.
 This runs programmes for 18-25 year olds in 25 countries around the world.
 You will have to raise £800 as your commitment to the programme, but it is otherwise funded by the Government.